-She is currently working on a concert work which will premiere on March 16, 2019 at the Helix Collective concert Pulling Back the Curtain.
+She had two chamber concert works premiere in 2019: Just Breathe with the Helix Collective and We are Machine with Kroma Quartet as part of the LA Chamber House series.
 She is also working on a Ballet in collaboration with choreographer Rival Tribe which will premiere in October, 2019.
 Her work for Didgeridoo and chamber orchestra For Those Who Have Walked Ahead premiered at Benaroya Recital Hall as part of Celebrate World Music in March 2013.
 Catherine’s orchestral work Artist and The Muse premiered in 2012.

 Catherine graduated Summa Cum Laude with a Bachelor of Music at Cornish College of the Arts.
 She then completed her Masters of Music from Boston University and also went through the Pacific Northwest Film Scoring program in 2011.

 Catherine is from Tasmania, Australia.
 She moved to the United States in 1998 to pursue a career in music.
 Catherine plays many instruments including violin, piano, and guitar.